Sorcerer (film): Box office

 Furthermore, the opening sixteen minutes contain no English language, which made the audiences think that it was a foreign subtitled film, and caused walk-outs.
-Consequently, this prompted movie theatres to put a disclaimer on lobby cards asserting that for the most part, it was an English-language film.
+This prompted movie theatres to put a disclaimer on lobby cards asserting that for the most part, it was an English-language film.

 After the film's poor reception, its financial disaster prompted Universal executives to void their contract with Friedkin immediately.
 Friedkin moved to France with Moreau where he recuperated from a malaria infection contracted during the filming, and wanted to sever ties with American film industry.
 Despite Sorcerer's failure, in a 2013 interview for The National, Friedkin stated that in retrospect he never stopped believing in the movie: "I measure the success or failure of a film on one thing – how close I came to my vision of it."